aws-deadline/deadline-cloud-worker-agent/docs/dev/worker_lifecycle.md

    - Prevents abrupt termination of active sessions

 5. **EC2 Instance Monitoring**
-   - Active when running on EC2 and Instance Metadata Service (IMDS) is available
+   - Active when running on EC2 and [Instance Metadata Service (IMDS)][imds] is available
-   - Monitors for spot instance interruptions
+   - Polls IMDS to monitor for upcoming spot instance interruptions
-   - Detects Auto Scaling Group (ASG) lifecycle events
+   - Polls IMDS to monitor for upcoming Auto Scaling Group (ASG) lifecycle events
    - Initiates worker-initiated drains when termination events are detected
    - Provides graceful handling of cloud infrastructure events